November 12, 2020

 I have become quite enamoured with the ritual of afternoon tea.
-As life gets more busy with each year, it is the little moments of calm that I cherish.
+As life gets busier with each year, it is the little moments of calm that I cherish.
 A stolen moment to myself for a cup of tea after collecting the children from school is a time I savour.
 Listening to the quiet buzz of the bees intoxicated by the red flowering manuka in our driveway, or watching the swallows that live in our eaves swooping around the garden.

 Today I share a sweet loaf recipe to accompany that afternoon tea pause.
 I have used rhubarb and pear as it is what I had on hand when I first made the recipe, but the first strawberries and rhubarb would also make a delightful combination.
 Thanks to my sister Ana for letting me raid her monster rhubarb plants.